johanohly/AirTrail/README.md

 ### Airline Icons

-The airline icon list ([`static/airlines`](static/airlines)) is based on [Soaring Symbols](https://github.com/anhthang/soaring-symbols) by Anh Thang, licensed under the MIT License.
+The airline icon list ([`static/airlines`](static/airlines)) is based on [Soaring Symbols](https://github.com/anhthang/soaring-symbols) by Anh Thang.

+Airline logos/icons are provided for identification and reference purposes only.
+AirTrail does not claim ownership of any trademarks or copyrighted materials in those logos.
+All logos remain the intellectual property of their respective airlines.

 ### Logo

 The logo is from Lucide, which is a free icon pack that can be found [here](https://www.lucide.dev/).

-> Copyright (c) for portions of Lucide are held by Cole Bemis 2013-2022 as part of Feather (MIT).
+> Copyright (c) for portions of Lucide are held by Cole Bemis 2013-present as part of Feather (MIT).
 All other copyright (
-> c) for Lucide are held by Lucide Contributors 2022.
+> c) for Lucide are held by Lucide Contributors 2026.